.jpg)

 Overskrift

 Life by the fjord is wonderful, but the area around Søvik has so much more to offer for those who love fresh air and outdoor adventures.
+Living in Søvik means immediate access to fantastic areas for kayaking, road biking, running and mountain hikes - with spectacular ocean views as your backdrop.
 How about a trip to Lake Søvikvatnet, or perhaps climbing the peaks of Tverrbotsornet, Søvikvarden, or Hagefjellet?
 You can try your luck fishing in the rivers Niklaelva and Reiteelva, or venture into the cave called Trollhola.

 Bildekreditering